Fedor von Bock: Weimar Republic

 Bock stayed on as an officer of the Reichswehr after the war and rose through the ranks.
 In the early 1920s, General Hans von Seeckt, chief of the Army Command, named Bock head of a group tasked with building up what came to be known as the Black Reichswehr.
 It consisted of "labour battalions" (Arbeitskommandos), purportedly made up of civilian volunteers attached to Reichswehr units, but its members wore Reichswehr uniforms and received their training and orders from it.
 Its actual purpose was to provide a way for the Reichswehr to circumvent the restriction in the Treaty of Versailles which limited Germany's army to 100,000 men.
 Bock chose Major Bruno Ernst Buchrucker to build up the force.
 The Black Reichswehr under Buchrucker became infamous for the Feme murders to punish "traitors" who, for example, revealed the locations of weapons' stockpiles or names of members.
 During the trials of some of those charged with the murders, prosecutors alleged that the killings were ordered by the officers from Bock's group.
 The journalist Carl von Ossietzky wrote: "... [the accused] did nothing but carry out the orders given him, and that certainly Colonel von Bock, and probably ...
 General Seeckt, should be sitting in the dock beside him."
 Several times Bock denied in court that the Reichswehr ministry had had any knowledge the "Black Reichswehr" or the murders they had committed.

 On 27 September 1923, Buchrucker ordered 4,500 men of the Black Reichswehr to assemble outside of Berlin as the first preparatory step toward a coup d'état.
 Bock, who was Buchrucker's contact with the Reichswehr, was enraged, and in a stormy meeting berated Buchrucker for mobilizing without orders.
 Bock stated that the Reichswehr wanted no part in Buchrucker's coup and, despite his orders to demobilize at once, Buchrucker went ahead with the Küstrin Putsch on 1 October 1923, which ended in total failure.
 Following the coup attempt, Seeckt disbanded the Black Reichswehr.

-After the Nazi cames to power in 1933, Bock was neutral towards the new regime and remained a monarchist.
+After the Nazis came to power in 1933, Bock was neutral towards the new regime and remained a monarchist.
 In 1935, Adolf Hitler promoted Bock to General der Infanterie and appointed him as commander of the Third Army Group, and he was one of the officers who was not removed from his position when Hitler reorganized the armed forces during the German rearmament.
 Hitler reportedly said of him, "Nobody in the world but Bock can teach soldiers to die."
 In 1936 Bock married Wilhelmine, née von Boddien (1893–1945).
 Bock marched into Vienna at the head of the 8th Army in March 1938 during the Anschluss, and played a key role in the annexation of the Sudetenland, also in 1938.